Why Your Child Should Get the HPV Vaccine

 Why are some parents hesitant about the HPV vaccine?

-Studies show that some parents worry about the vaccine’s side effects, but the HPV vaccine has been approved since 2006 and has been shown to be very safe and effective, with over 135 million doses given in the U.S. Some parents are worried that their child will start having sex earlier or become promiscuous, or that the vaccine will affect their child’s fertility, but multiple studies have shown that these concerns do not occur.
+Studies show that some parents worry about the vaccine’s safety, but the HPV vaccine has been approved since 2006 and has been shown to be very safe and effective, with over 135 million doses distributed in the U.S. Some parents are worried that their child will start having sex earlier or become promiscuous, or that the vaccine will affect their child’s fertility, but multiple studies have shown that these concerns do not occur.

 I oversee a social media campaign—@ENDHPVNYC—made by teens for teens to counter this misinformation and promote positive, factually correct information about the HPV vaccine.
 In addition, I give talks to physicians and community members about the risks of HPV and the importance of the HPV vaccine.